latent-to/taohash/docs/running_validator.md

 ### Get Subnet Proxy Credentials

-Contact the subnet owner via the [TAOHash Discord channel](https://discord.gg/sz9MDMm5sb) to receive:
+Contact the subnet owner via the [TAOHash Discord channel](https://discord.gg/sz9MDMm5sb) to receive **credentials for all active pools**.

-- **Proxy API URL**: The endpoint for retrieving miner statistics
-- **API Token**: Authentication token for the proxy API
+Currently, you will receive two pairs of URL/token values:

+- **BTC Proxy API URL / Token** – used to fetch Bitcoin share values
+- **BCH Proxy API URL / Token** – used to fetch Bitcoin Cash share values

-These credentials allow your validator to evaluate miners based on their mining contributions.
+These credentials allow your validator to evaluate miners based on their mining contributions for both pools.

 ### Bittensor Wallet Setup